romba050/biolib-c-wasm/README.md

 ## The build.sh script

 The images ships with a default build script.
 For simple projects, this should be sufficient.
 It looks like the following (see build.sh in the repository for the update-to-date version.
+Remember to change the binary name from your_binary_file_name.

 ```
 make clean